27x2/CTF/2018/Hitb/misc/tpyx/Readme.md

 Oh, something error here, let's open it's in 010 Hex Editor.
 As you can see, the 010 Hex Editor can't identified the last chunk (it's IEND chunk).

-By the notification of PNG tweak, we knew the problem is the length of the IDAT chunk, you can fix it by do the math:
+By the notification of PNG tweak, we knew the problem is the length of the IDAT chunk change `1162839` to `1164470`

 ![img](https://github.com/BinhHuynh/CTF/blob/master/2018/Hitb/misc/tpyx/Screenshot2.PNG)

-Hm, let's check it again by PNGtweak, oops we need to fix the CRC.
+Hm, let's check it again by PNGtweak, oops we need to fix the CRC, change `BA3DE214h` to `6A0412FFh`.

 Okay now it's correct but nothing here.